-- Evolutionary algorithms are heuristic optimization algorithms implemented with the Monte Carlo approach (and possibly a Las Vegas stopping condition when available) - that exhibit, let's say, at least a tendency to approach a global minimum as solution of the optimization problem.
+- Evolutionary algorithms are heuristic optimization algorithms usually implemented with the Monte Carlo approach (and possibly a Las Vegas stopping condition when available) - that exhibit, let's say, at least a tendency to approach a global minimum as solution of the optimization problem. - (Often they are inspired by some phenomenon observable in nature or a creative name has been used.)

-- Given a search space $\mathbb X$ (called as well search domain or problem space) and - a function f (bounded from below) from the search space to the real numbers (or at least a totally ordered set), e.g. f : X → R, - find an element $x^ \in \mathbb{X}$ such that $f(x^) \leq f(x)$ for all $x \in \mathbb{X}$ . - i.e., we look for a global minimum.
+- Given a search space $\mathbb X$ (called as well search domain or problem space) and - a function f (bounded from below) from the search space to the real numbers (or at least a totally ordered set), e.g. f : X → R, - find an element $x^ \in \mathbb{X}$ such that $f(x^) \leq f(x)$ for all $x \in \mathbb{X}$. - i.e., we look for a global minimum.